 10. After 2 full coats of epoxy primer and more sanding the exterior is wiped down, surface prepped, and custom linear marine finishes are applied.
 Here Zack is laying down the first of several coats of color using the tried and proven roll-and-tip method.
 No spray paint here!

 11. Getting there!
 First coat is completed and will sit for two days before moving outdoors to harden prior to sanding and prepping for second coat.

 12. Interior color is applied intermittently with the exterior finish.
 Once the finishes have hardened enough to work with, our proprietary scuppered ash gunwales are installed.

 13. Add some cherry decks, yoke, bootlaced seats, carry-handles, and several coats of spar varnish to the gunwales, decks and other hardware and we'll almost be there.

 14. This exterior finish will require some time to harden enough outdoors in the fresh air and sun prior to transporting to her rightful owner.

 15. Add some custom vinyl graphics and a wealth of photographs to highlight the completed project.
 She's the picture of health!

 Now, you may ask if your small boat is worthy of such a restoration.
 Certainly, it comes with a price, and that is typical of any rebuild project.
 This project is as close to a worse-case scenario as we would see on a regular basis, but not always the case.

 At BOATFIX.CA we are often finding small boats survive (what would have become a horrible demise) due to their history and the impact they've made on our families throughout the years.
-Chances are the canoe you may consider a restoration project was your grandparents, your uncle's, or your brother's... and that small boat becomes an heirloom piece for your children, and their children.
+Chances are the canoe you may consider a restoration project was your grandparents, your uncle's, or your brother's.
+That small boat has heartwarming stories of its past... and that small boat may well become an heirloom piece for your children, and their children.
 A thought to ponder for the future.